 If it's your first time buying a home, the process of closing the transaction is likely foreign to you.
 You may even be slightly intimidated: after all, buying this home is a decision that will greatly influence the next several years of your life.
 Here's everything you need to know about the process of closing on your home.

 Part 1 - Closing Attendants

-The closing typically includes the homebuyer, seller, their respective agents, and the settlement agent.
+The closing typically includes the homebuyer, seller, their respective agents, and the Real Estate Closing Agent.
 Appearances may be made by your mortgage broker, lender, escrow agent, lawyer, and possibly even a title insurance company representative, who are all there to ensure that everything goes smoothly with documentation.

 Part 2 - Closing Events

 This is when your name is added to the title deed, and the keys are given to you.
 The closing will typically take an hour or two, but can vary depending on the deal's complexity.
 Date and time scheduling will be relative to convenience for all involved parties.
 The procedures and protocol for closing depend on the area, but the location will be either an attorney's office, escrow company, or title company.

 Part 3 - Closing Preparations

 First, make sure you've scheduled the closing within the lender's established commitment period, in order to avoid any problems.
 If you're currently renting, inform your landlord that you'll be moving out.
 Be sure to have the home inspected again, and make sure that any fixes are made before the home becomes yours.